nalinbhardwaj/Nova-Scotia/README.md

 let pp = create_public_params(r1cs.clone());
 ```

 Now, construct the input to Circom witness generator at each step of recursion.
 This is a HashMap representation of the JSON input to your Circom input.
-For instance, in the case of the [bitcoin] example, `private_inputs` is a list of `HashMap`s, each containing block headers and block hashes for the blocks that step of recursion verifies, and the public input `step_in` is the previous block hash in the chain.
+For instance, in the case of the [bitcoin](https://github.com/nalinbhardwaj/Nova-Scotia/blob/main/examples/bitcoin.rs#L40) example, `private_inputs` is a list of `HashMap`s, each containing block headers and block hashes for the blocks that step of recursion verifies, and the public input `step_in` is the previous block hash in the chain.

-To instantiate this recursion, we use `create_recursive_circuit`:
+To instantiate this recursion, we use `create_recursive_circuit` from Nova Scotia:

 ```rust
 let recursive_snark = create_recursive_circuit(